fabianwilflingsederxxxl/techstack-tutorial/02-babel-es6-eslint-husky/Readme.md

 ```
 > You need to reload to see the extensions in action.
 For other Texteditors the setup will vary

-* **Run** `yarn add --dev prettier-eslint`

 ## Git Hooks with Husky

 > **[Git Hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks)**: Scripts that are run when certain actions like a commit or a push occur.

 Okay so we now have this neat `test` task that tells us if our code looks good or not.
-We're going to set up Git Hooks to automatically run this task before every `git commit` and `git push`, which will prevent us from pushing bad code to the repository if it doesn't pass the `test` task.
+We're going to set up Git Hooks to automatically run this task before every `git commit`, which will prevent us from pushing bad code to the repository if it doesn't pass the `test` task.

 [Husky](https://github.com/typicode/husky) is a package that makes this very easy to set up Git Hooks.

 * **Run** `yarn add --dev husky`

-All we have to do is to create two new tasks in `scripts` and `precommit`:
+All we have to do is to create a new tasks in `scripts` and `precommit`:

 ```json
 "scripts": {